-The Companies' ability to operate depends upon, among other things, their continued access to capital, including credit under the Charter Operating credit facilities.
-The Charter Operating credit facilities, along with the Companies' indentures and the CCO Holdings credit facility, contain certain restrictive covenants, some of which require Charter Operating to maintain specified leverage ratios, meet financial tests, and provide annual audited financial statements with an unqualified opinion from the Companies' independent accountants.
-As of December 31, 2007, the Companies were in compliance with the covenants under their indentures and credit facilities, and the Companies expect to remain in compliance with those covenants for the next twelve months.
-As of December 31, 2007, the Companies' potential availability under Charter Operating's revolving credit facility totaled approximately \$1.0 billion, none of which was limited by covenant restrictions.
-Continued access to Charter Operating's revolving credit facility is subject to the Companies remaining in compliance with these covenants, including covenants tied to Charter Operating's leverage ratio and first lien leverage ratio.
-If any event of non-compliance were to occur, funding under the revolving credit facility may not be available and defaults on some or potentially all of the Companies' debt obligations could occur.
-An event of default under any of the Companies' debt instruments could result in the acceleration of their payment obligations under that debt and, under certain circumstances, in cross-defaults under their other debt obligations, which could have a material adverse effect on the Companies' consolidated financial condition and results of operations.
+The Company's ability to operate depends upon, among other things, its continued access to capital, including credit under the Company's credit facilities.
+The Company's credit facilities, along with the Company's indentures, contain certain restrictive covenants, some of which require the Company to maintain specified leverage ratios, meet financial tests, and provide annual audited financial statements with an unqualified opinion from the Company's independent accountants.
+As of December 31, 2007, the Company was in compliance with the covenants under its indentures and credit facilities, and the Company expects to remain in compliance with those covenants for the next twelve months.
+As of December 31, 2007, the Company's potential availability under its revolving credit facility totaled approximately \$1.0 billion, none of which was limited by covenant restrictions.
+Continued access to the Company's revolving credit facility is subject to its remaining in compliance with these covenants, including covenants tied to the Company's leverage ratio and first lien leverage ratio.
+If any event of non-compliance were to occur, funding under the revolving credit facility may not be available and defaults on some or potentially all of the Company's debt obligations could occur.
+An event of default under any of the Company's debt instruments could result in the acceleration of their payment obligations under that debt and, under certain circumstances, in cross-defaults under their other debt obligations, which could have a material adverse effect on the Company's consolidated financial condition and results of operations.